Skip to main content

 While a sense of dependence is biblical, the notion that hopeless defeat is spiritually mandatory finds little resonance in key scriptural passages.
 Instead, the Bible presents God’s call as an ongoing relationship in which believers, even in weakness, are invited to participate, obey, and act with confidence.

-When we do away with proper teaching and application of scripture we end up with many who have to come to an end of themselves before God can do anything.
 If we were to follow God's way, and what is clearly defined scripturally as our reasonable service, we can forgo much of the pain.
-What Paul experienced as a "wretched state," he gives us guidelines to avoid.
+What Paul experienced as a "wretched state," he gives us as guidelines to avoid.
 As we proactively engage in abiding in truth and love we are transformed.
-As we mature the old self is put away by the Spirit of truth.
+As we mature the old self is put away by the Spirit of truth and we put on the new.
+For this reasonable service we take up our cross daily.

 Modern Christian Teachings on Surrender: Comparison and Critique